vinegarhq/vinegarhq.github.io/src/Sober/Troubleshooting.md

-### Sober called a termination without an active exception / Sober crashed by the Xorg server

-There are various variants where Xorg crashes Sober.

-Unfortunately, we have no idea what is causing most of the variants.
-However, a specific Xorg crash is caused when Roblox was attempting to call Vulkan with invalid parameters, mostly on Nvidia GPUs.

-> We have been receiving elevated reports of this issue beginning in the week of July 7th.

-#### Solution

-Use the Wayland session to reduce chances of Xorg crashes

 ### My audio is crackling / acting weird!
 Whether it's from your microphone or in-game audio, the exact cause of this issue is unknown and may depend on your audio setup.